ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-02-21-Ansible-role.markdown

 {% endhighlight %}

-<b>defaults</b>: This directory can contain default variables for the role.
+<b>defaults</b>: Contain default variables for the role.

-<b>files</b>: This directory can contain static files that you want to copy to the target hosts.
+<b>files</b>: Contain static files that you want to copy to the target hosts.

-<b>handlers</b>: This directory can contain handlers, which are tasks triggered by other tasks.
+<b>handlers</b>: Contain handlers, which are tasks triggered by other tasks.

-<b>meta</b>: This directory can contain metadata for the role, such as dependencies.
+<b>meta</b>: Contain metadata for the role, such as dependencies.

-<b>tasks</b>: This directory contains a main.yaml file, which includes tasks specific to the "server1" role.
+<b>tasks</b>: Contains a main.yaml file, which includes tasks specific to the "server1" role.

-<b>templates</b>: This directory can contain Jinja2 templates.
+<b>templates</b>: Contain Jinja2 templates.

-<b>vars</b>: This directory can contain variables specific to the "server1" role
+<b>vars</b>: Contain variables specific to the "server1" role

 ===================================================================

-- Method2: Manually create roles (server1 & server2) by create necessary folder structure and Setting up 2 server groups in ansible inventory file：
+- Method2: Manually create roles (server1 & server2) by create on-demand folder structure, Setting up groups in ansible inventory file：

 {% highlight shell %}